Information for:Sign up to our Engage eNewsletter

-The British Standards Institution (BSI) is currently operating a six week consultation period, seeking comments on its standard BSI Flex 8670: v2.0 2020-12; 'Built environment – Overarching framework for building safety competence of individuals – Specification'.
+This consultation has now closed, but you can find the latest information about its standard BSI Flex 8670: v2.0 2020-12; 'Built environment – Overarching framework for building safety competence of individuals – Specification' on the BSI website.

 Visit the BSI website for more information on BSI's Flex Standards which provide a new, flexible way to develop consensus-based good practice that dynamically adapts to keep pace with fast-changing markets.
 The development of BSI Flex 8670 has been sponsored by The Ministry of Housing, Communities and Local Government (MHCLG), as part of a wider programme of work around competence in the built environment.
 Read more.

 As part of wider reforms to address systemic failings identified by the Hackitt Review, the Ministry of Housing, Communities and Local Government’s (MHCLG) work to address the culture within the construction industry and the Grenfell Tower Inquiry, it has been announced that the Office for Product Safety and Standards (OPSS) will be the national regulator for construction products.

 MHCLG are to retain responsibility for construction products’ policy and OPSS is to operate as a Joint Unit, accountable to MHCLG Ministers for its construction products function.

 OPSS and MHCLG will continue to work together to ensure a new legal framework sets appropriate and clear safety obligations on businesses supplying construction products.
 The scope of construction product regulations will be extended, subject to the appropriate legislation, to cover all products used in building and construction projects, strengthen national and local regulatory enforcement powers and increase national oversight of the whole system.